-- tid

-- userId

-- ecid

-- timeMillis

-- levelVal

-- 1. Ensure that the target server or cluster is running.
-Remote commands require a running server.

-- 2. Exclude fields by using the set-log-attributes subcommand, specifying the following attribute and the fields to exclude:
+- tid - levelVal - 1.
+Ensure that the DAS is running.
+Remote commands require a running server. - 2.
+Exclude fields by using the set-log-attributes subcommand, specifying the attribute and the fields to exclude. - 3.
+To apply your change, restart Eclipse GlassFish.